zed-alpha/shadow-gadgets/README.md

   version, and the documentation indicates that they should work like normal, but none of the emulators I've tested on show anything but black shadows.
 The code is in place here for Pie, though, if it's somehow functional for other installations.

   The demo app's Intro page has a setup that lets you fiddle with the shadow color, so that could be used as a quick test, if you're curious.
 It is set up to fall back to the new color compat mechanism for API levels <28, but 28 itself uses the native ambient and spot colors.

-+ The demo app was designed and tested on 1080x1920 xxhdpi devices and not much else, so things might not look that great on other configurations.
++ The demo app was designed mostly by eye on 1080x1920 xxhdpi devices, so things might not look that great on other configurations.
 Just a heads up.

 <br />

 ## Download

-If you'd prefer a pre-compiled dependency, it's available through the very handy service [JitPack](https://jitpack.io).
+If you'd prefer a compiled dependency, it's available through the very handy service [JitPack](https://jitpack.io).
 To enable download in a modern Gradle setup, add their Maven URL to the `repositories` block that's inside the `dependencyResolutionManagement` block in the root project's